oracle/macaron/docs/source/pages/tutorials/provenance.rst

 This tutorial uses example packages to demonstrate these discovery methods: The `semver <https://www.npmjs.com/package/semver>`_ npm package, the `toga <https://pypi.org/pypi/toga>`_ PyPI package, and the `urllib3 <https://pypi.org/project/urllib3>`_ PyPI package.

+.. note:: Macaron has a size limit imposed for downloads.
+For more information on this see Section :ref:`Download Limit`.

 .. contents:: :local:

 ******************************